Jesniphat/shop-ssr/README.md

 ## Development server

-Run `npm run server:dev` for a dev server.
 Run `npm run cliend:dev` for a dev.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run server:dev` for a dev server.
+!Away Run cliend first.

 ## Code scaffolding